The health risks of too much alcohol

-Binge drinking is when you have six or more drinks at one time, this is a serious problem in Ireland.
-A standard drink is about 10 grams of pure alcohol in Ireland and one standard drink is a half pint of beer or a small glass of wine or one pub measure of spirits
+Binge drinking is when you have six or more drinks at one time.
+A standard drink is about 10 grams of pure alcohol in Ireland and one standard drink is a half pint of beer or a small glass of wine or one pub measure of spirits.

 Long term impact

 In the long term, if you regularly drink more than the recommended amounts, alcohol can damage your brain, heart, stomach, reproductive organs and nerves.

 Regularly drinking too much can lead to dependency or addiction.
 This can be terrible for your health and can also ruin relationships, families, your finances and your enjoyment of life.